Puerto Princesa: Government

 Elected and appointed public officials have governed Puerto Princesa, with a strong mayor-council government.
-The city political government is composed of the mayor, vice mayor, ten councilors, one Sangguniang Kabataan (SK) Federation representative and an Association of Barangay Captains (ABC) representative.
+The city political government is composed of the mayor, vice mayor, ten councilors, one Sangguniang Kabataan (SK) Federation representative, an Association of Barangay Captains (ABC) representative and Indigenous People's Mandatory Representative (IPMR).
 Each official is elected publicly to a three-year terms.

 The following are the current city officials of Puerto Princesa: